Machine learning with tree tensor networks, CP rank constraints, and tensor dropout: Discussion

 Another simple route for improvements would be to employ a separate TTN for every class, i.e., to work with $L$ binary classifiers where the top tensor maps into $\CC^2$ instead of $\CC^L$ as done in Ref.~\cite{Liu2019-21}.

+Both for MNIST and Fashion-MNIST, we observed that choosing CP ranks to be on the order of the bond dimension, $r\gtrsim m$, is sufficient to reach high classification accuracies and that the accuracies did not improve substantially for larger $r$.
+This is consistent with observations in low-rank TTN simulations of quantum many-body systems \cite{Chen2022_05}.
+It would be valuable to explain this phenomenon, which might be possible by analyzing exactly solvable problems.

-A major advantage of the CP rank constraints in the low-rank TTN is that we can efficiently accommodate much larger tree branching rations $b$, compared to full TTN.
+A major advantage of the CP rank constraints in the low-rank TTN is that we can efficiently accommodate much larger tree branching ratios $b$, compared to full TTN.
+This reduces the mutual graph distance of pixels in the tensor network and, hence, allows for a more efficient representation of correlations.
 In the presented benchmark simulations we only used $b\leq 4$ because of the small MNIST and Fashion-MNIST image sizes.
 We observed substantial accuracy gains when going from $b=2$ to $b=4$.
 It will hence be interesting to investigate the performance of low-rank TTN classifiers with even larger $b$ in more challenging machine learning problems.
+In the current study, we found that allowing for complex TTN tensor elements reduced issues with local minima and, generally, leads to more robust convergence properties.
+Currently, we do not have an obvious explanation and the issue deserves further analysis.

+The basic idea of tensor network classifiers is to map the input into a large vector space that is exponentially big in the number of input variables.
+Tensor networks are then employed to efficiently encode the high-dimensional weight tensor.
+The high dimensionality helps in separating classes and, using different cost functions, the same logic applies for generative modeling and clustering problems \cite{Han2018-8,Stoudenmire2018-3,Cheng2019-99,Sun2020-101,Bai2022-39,Shi2022-105,Fernandez2022-12,Vieijra2022_02,Lidiak2022_07,Liu2023-107,Shi2023_02}.